-Mechanical engineering touches every facet of our lives, from the buildings we live and work in to the cars we drive every day.
-Mechanical engineering even plays a role in the production of the food we eat and the tools we use to cook it.
+Mechanical engineering can touch every facet of your life, from the buildings you live and work in to the cars you drive daily.
+Mechanical engineering even plays a role in producing the food you eat and the tools you use to cook it.

 But what does a mechanical engineer actually do?

-If you’re wondering where mechanical engineering degree jobs might take you, you could find yourself working across a wide variety of industries, from automotive and construction to information technology, biomedical and manufacturing.
+Wondering where a mechanical engineering degree might take you?
+You can work across various industries, from automotive and construction to information technology, biomedical and manufacturing.

 As technology advances, the field continues to grow and offer new and exciting mechanical engineering career paths for skilled and educated workers.

-According to BLS data, employment of mechanical engineers is projected to grow 5% through 2028, resulting in more than 12,000 new jobs.
-And because mechanical engineers often work on cutting-edge technologies and industrial pursuits, opportunities will continue to grow as technology evolves.
+BLS data shows that the employment of mechanical engineers is projected to grow 2% through 2031, resulting in more than 6,400 new jobs.
+And because mechanical engineers often work on cutting-edge technologies and industrial pursuits, opportunities may continue to grow as technology evolves.

-Earning a mechanical engineering bachelor’s degree is an important first step toward accessing this growing field and is typically a requirement for entry level mechanical engineer jobs, McInnis said.
-If you’re interested in a specialized area of mechanical engineering or dream of leading a team of engineers, completing a master’s degree program can help set you apart.
+Earning a mechanical engineering bachelor’s degree is an important first step toward accessing this growing field, McInnis said.
+However, if you’re interested in a specialized area of mechanical engineering or want to lead a team of engineers, completing a master’s degree program can help set you apart.

-One possible master’s degree path for mechanical engineers is to earn a business degree in a field like project management, McInnis said.
-After years of tough economic factors, staying on schedule and on budget is increasingly important and project managers are in demand, according to a 2018 article from the American Society of Mechanical Engineers (ASME).
+For example, one possible master’s degree path for mechanical engineers is to earn an MBA in Project Management, McInnis said.
+After years of challenging economic factors, staying on schedule and budget is increasingly important, and project managers are in demand, according to the American Society of Mechanical Engineers (ASME).

-With a focus in project management, engineers can use their attention to detail and process design skills to oversee manufacturing, construction or other engineering projects and ensure they are efficient and cost-effective.
+With a focus on project management, engineers can use their attention to detail and process design skills to oversee manufacturing, construction or other engineering projects and ensure they are efficient and cost-effective.

 Where Do Mechanical Engineers Work?

-There are many different types of mechanical engineering jobs you could take on with an engineering degree.
-So how much do mechanical engineers make and where can they work?
+There are many different types of engineering jobs you could take on with an engineering degree.
 Explore the mechanical engineer jobs below to learn more.

-- Process Engineer - As a process engineer, you’ll specialize in improving the way things are done, according to IME.
+- Process Engineer - As a process engineer, you’ll specialize in improving how things are done, according to IME.
 Process engineers assess mechanical processes to boost efficiency and safety, with opportunities available in industries from water and power supply to the manufacturing of pharmaceuticals.
-According to Glassdoor, process engineers earn an average of $74,822.

 - Robotics Engineer - With a career as a robotics engineer, you’ll be responsible for planning, building and maintaining robots, according to BLS.
-Robotics engineers are responsible for determining how robots will use technology to detect and respond to stimuli, as well as determining how this technology will fit into a robot’s design.
-Robotics engineers earn an average salary of $75,487, according to Glassdoor.
+Robotics engineers are responsible for determining how robots will use technology to detect and respond to stimuli and how this technology will fit into a robot’s design.

 Getting Started with a Mechanical Engineering Career

-No matter what your ultimate mechanical engineering career goal, there are a couple key ways to set yourself apart from other job seekers.
+No matter your ultimate mechanical engineering career goal, there are several key ways to set yourself apart from other job seekers.

-Finding an internship and completing professional certifications can boost your resume with hands-on professional experience that many employers are looking for, McInnis said.
-Certification programs offered by ASME and other industry organizations can provide key skills in everything from engineering design software to hazardous waste incinerator operation.
+Finding an internship and completing certifications can boost your resume with hands-on professional experience that many employers are looking for, McInnis said.
+In addition, engineering certification programs can provide critical skills, from engineering design software to hazardous waste incinerator operations.

-And while hands-on experience and a strong education in math and science are key if you’re interested in the field of mechanical engineering, McInnis said one of the most basic requirements for success is much simpler.
+And while hands-on experience and a strong education in math and science are essential if you’re interested in mechanical engineering, McInnis said one of the most basic requirements for success is much simpler.